aws-samples/amazon-opensearch-service-sample-cdk/README.md

 ### Configuration Options

 The available configuration options are listed below.
 The vast majority of these options do not need to be provided, with only `domainName` and `engineVersion` being required.
-All non-required options can be provided as an empty string `""` or simply not included, and in each of these cases the option will be allocated with the CDK Domain default value
+All non-required options can be provided as an empty string `""` or simply not included, and in each of these cases the option will be allocated with the CDK Domain default value (assuming that a default value is not set for the option)

 Users are encouraged to customize the deployment by changing the CDK TypeScript as needed.
 The configuration-by-context option that is depicted here is primarily provided for testing/development purposes, and users may find it easier to adjust the TS here rather than say wrangling a complex JSON object through a context option